pietrodn/filter-bubble/slide.md

 ## Conclusions

+* **Personalization reduces information pluralism** by giving users only what they like to see
+* Recommender systems are **relevance maximizers**
+    * Important, but non relevant, stories can be left out
-* Personalization is **pervasive**
+    * Cross-cutting content is penalized
-* Personalizing filters return a **distorted image** of the world
-* They are a really good technology for many specific applications
-    * "Too good" to get rid of them
+* Personalizing algorithms are "too good" to get rid of them
-    * Users should be aware of them
-    * Users should be able to control them
+* **Transparency** about the use of data and about the algorithms is needed
+    * Users must know when personalization is active
-* Always prioritizing relevance over importance isn't a good idea
+    * Always use those services with a critical eye!